vmrdvr/Distributed-Coherence-Cache/README.md

 # Distributed-Coherence-Cache
-This Project demonstrate the effect usage of distributed caching mechanisms using Oracle Coherence Cache.
+This Project demonstrate the effective usage of distributed caching mechanisms using Oracle Coherence Cache.